mariyageorge01/learn-git/README.md

 # learn-git
-This is a repository for learning git commands and GitHub
+This is a repository for learning git commands and GitHub.